 The Company is subject to federal, state and local environmental, occupational health and safety, and other laws and regulations.
 The environmental laws and regulations applicable to the Company's operations establish air quality standards for emissions from the Company's manufacturing operations, govern the disposal of solid waste, and regulate waste water and storm water discharge.
+The Company believes that it currently complies in all material respects with such environmental laws and regulations.
 As is the case with manufacturers in general, the Company may be held liable for response costs and damages to natural resources if a release or threat of release of hazardous materials occurs on or from the Company's properties or any associated offsite disposal location, or if contamination from prior activities is discovered at any properties owned or operated by the Company.
 Such liability could have a material adverse effect on the Company's business, financial condition and results of operations.
 See "Business--Government Regulation."